jeevandbtcloudsnowflake/Fin_DataPipeline_Pyth_Aws_snow/DOCS/BRD_Fin_DataPipeline_AWS_Snowflake.md

 - Complete project documentation
 - Deliverable: Monitoring dashboards, documentation
 - Status: _Pending_

+---

+## 8. Project Status & Closure

+As of September 23, 2025, the project is being paused.
+The following has been completed:
+- AWS infrastructure provisioned and tracked with Terraform
+- BRD finalized with Snowflake-compliant data model and audit columns
+- Initial Lambda function and S3 setup

+Further development will resume at a later date.
+All documentation and code are up to date in the repository.

 ## 6. Success Criteria
 - All iterations completed and deliverables accepted